RLNT/sinus-staff-list/CONFIGURATION.md

         - enter the channel ids

         *Info*:
-        - defines the afk-channels in the TeamSpeak where users that are *away* normally go
+        - defines the afk channels on the TeamSpeak where clients that are *away* usually go
-        - if a user joins one of the channels, they will be set to *away* in the list
+        - if a client joins one of the channels, they will be set to *away* in the list
         </details>
     </details>
     <details>